Kong/ngx_wasm_module/README.md

 ngx_wasm_module.

-Last but not least, the [WebAssembly Hub](https://www.webassemblyhub.io/repositories/) contains many other proxy-wasm filters, some of which may not yet be compatible with ngx_wasm_module.
+Last but not least, the [WebAssembly Hub](https://www.webassemblyhub.io/repositories/) contains many other Proxy-Wasm filters, some of which may not yet be compatible with ngx_wasm_module.

 [Back to TOC](#table-of-contents)